 Parents can provoke their children by perpetual censure or fretful anger.
 They may nag their children about inconsequential things.
 They rub them the wrong way.

 This does not mean that the parent is never to do anything that might irritate their children.
 Discipline often irritates children.
-The word “irritate” is in the continuous tense in the Greek.
+The word “irritate” is in the continuous tense in Greek.
 “Do not keep on irritating your children.”
-If parents nag their children it will dampen their spirits.
+If parents nag their children, it will dampen their spirits.

 Here are some principles that may help parents avoid exasperating their children: